scornejob/gpuvmem/README.md

 ```
 # Usage

-Create your mod_in_0.fits with difmap or CASA.
+Create your canvas or mod_in_0.fits with difmap or CASA, typically we use a FITS CASA CLEAN image of the desired object.
 Create your input.dat file with the following data and change the parameters if you want:

 ```